acamero/dlopt/README.md

 ## How to cite DLOPT

-We encourage authors of scientific papers to cite:
+We encourage authors of scientific papers including results generated using DLOPT to cite:

 * Camero, A., Toutouh, J., and Alba, E. DLOPT: Deep Learning Optimization Library. arXiv preprint arXiv:1807.03523 (july 2018)